valango/AdventOfCode_2021/README.md

 * `day 14:` Damn, I was barely able to steal some time for AOC today!
 The puzzle was fun, simple simulation resulted in 💥 explosion on part 2 and the correct solution was of less code than the initial part 1 😎!
+* `day 15:` This was a clever one - at first, I fell into trap of best-route-search 💀;
+  the working solutions was to just flood the whole field with cumulative risk values.
+  I bet the algorithm can be improved.

 ## Track record